Opinion: Relocation of people experiencing homelessness breaks up communities

 Temporary housing may be helpful for the transition to permanent housing, but it can actually do more harm than good when the promise of permanent housing is vague.
 Permanent housing availability depends on the number of willing landlords and vacant units, which means that waiting times can vary.

-A real housing option is one that treats people like independent, autonomous adults, said Blasi.
+A real housing option is one that treats people like independent, autonomous adults, Blasi said.

 Based on this definition alone, Bonin’s program doesn’t fit the bill.
 In addition to destroying the community residents built with each other, the program fails to address how exactly it will distribute mental health services.